ridzuan5757/k8s/docs/1_concepts/4_workload/3_3_replica_set.md

 individual processes on a single node.
 A ReplicaSet delegates local container restarts to some agent on the node such as Kubelet.

+### Job

+We can use `Job` instead of ReplicaSet for Pods that are expected to terminate on their own.

+### DaemonSet

+`DaemonSet` can be used instead of ReplicaSet for Pods that provide a machine-level function, such as machine monitoring and machine logging.
+These Pods have a lifetime that is tied to a machine lifetime: the Pod needs to be running on the machine before other Pods start, and are safe to terminate when the machine is otherwise ready to be rebooted/shutdown.

+### ReplicationController

+ReplicaSets are the successor to ReplicationControllers.
+The two serve the same purpose, and behave similarly, except that a ReplicationController does not support set-based selector requirements as described in the user guide.
+As such, ReplicaSets are preferred over ReplicationControllers.